jogeshsingh/ARTIX_7_FPGA_Design_Projects/README.md

    - This Repo contains , some basics Project lists from `simply_blinky_led` to `Communicating_with_sensors`
        - I am working on creating more projects .
-       - This repository contains FPGA Projects done on `Xilinx VIVADO` targeting `EDGE ARTIX-7(35T)` FPGA Board.
+       - This repository contains FPGA Projects done on `Xilinx VIVADO` targeting `EDGE ARTIX-7(35T)` FPGA Board
+       - `NOTE` These Projects could be used on other FPGA Boards as well , in that yu just have to change the `Board_Details` in `Settings` in VIVADO
-       - It contains Veilog HDL files , including basic unit testbenches for verifying the design and have been tested on EDGE ARTIX-7 FPGA .
+       - It contains Verilog HDL files , including basic unit testbenches for verifying the design and it has been tested on `EDGE ARTIX-7 FPGA`